Decline and modernization of the Ottoman Empire: Main issues of the period

 The rise of nationalism swept through many countries during the 19th century, and it affected territories within the Ottoman Empire.
 A burgeoning national consciousness, together with a growing sense of ethnic nationalism, made nationalistic thought one of the most significant ideas imported to the Ottoman Empire.
 The empire was forced to deal with nationalism from both within and beyond its borders.
 The number of revolutionary, secret societies which turned into political parties during the next period rose dramatically.
 Uprisings in Ottoman territory had many far-reaching consequences during the 19th century and determined much of the Ottoman policy during the early 20th century.
 Much of the Ottoman ruling elite questioned whether the policies of the state were to blame: some felt that the sources of ethnic conflict were external and unrelated to issues of governance.
 While this era was not without some successes, the ability of the Ottoman state to have any effect on ethnic uprisings was seriously called into question.

-The Russian extension in this century developed with the main theme of supporting the independence of the Ottomans' former provinces and then bringing all of the Slav peoples of the Balkans under Bulgaria or using Armenians in the east sets the stage.
+The Russian extension in this century developed with the main theme of supporting the independence of the Ottomans' former provinces, and then bringing all of the Slav peoples of the Balkans under Bulgaria or using Armenians in the east to set the stage.
 At the end of the century, from the Russian perspective, Romania, Serbia, and Montenegro and the autonomy of Bulgaria were achieved.
 That alarmed the Great Powers.
 After the Congress of Berlin, the Russian expansion was controlled by stopping the expansion of Bulgaria.
 The Russian public felt that at the end of Congress of Berlin thousands of Russian soldiers had died for nothing.